RodGuarneros/sqlalchemy-challenge/README.md

 API is the acronym for Application Programming Interface, which is a software intermediary that allows two applications to talk to each other.
 Each time you use an app like Facebook, send an instant message, or check the weather on your phone, you're using an API.

 This time we built an API so as to get response from an specific database.
-This application is developed in python and look like this:
+This application is developed in python and looks like this:

 ![Alt Text](https://github.com/RodGuarneros/sqlalchemy-challenge/blob/main/Images/APP_image.jpg)